Highly rotating viscous compressible fluids in presence of capillarity effects: Introduction

 \medbreak Before going on, let us present the organization of the paper.

-In the next section we will collect our assumptions, and we will state our main results.
-In Section \ref{s:bounds} we will recall the definition of weak solution we adopt in the sequel, we will show a priori bounds for the family of solutions, and we will identify the weak limits $u$ and $r$.
-Section \ref{s:low-cap} is devoted to the proof of the result for $\alpha=1$, while in Section \ref{s:alpha=0} we will deal with the case $\alpha=0$.
+In the next section we collect our assumptions, and we state our main results.
+Besides, we recall the definition of weak solution we adopt in the sequel and we spend a few words about the existence theory.
+Some requirements imposed in this definition are justified by a priori bounds, which we show in Section \ref{s:bounds}; there, we also identify the weak limits $u$ and $r$ and establish some of their properties.
+Section \ref{s:low-cap} is devoted to the proof of the result for $\alpha=1$, while in Section \ref{s:alpha=0} we deal with the case $\alpha=0$.
 The anisotropic scaling $0<\alpha<1$ is treated in Section \ref{s:general_a}.
-Finally, we collect in the appendix some results from Littlewood-Paley theory that we need in our study.
+Finally, we collect in the appendix some auxiliary results from Littlewood-Paley theory.